matbloch/coding_quickstarter/C++/Polymorphism and Virtual Inheritance.md

 > Implements the routes to resolve methods definitions at runtime (dynamic dispatch)

-- created by compiler at compile time for each class (shared among instances)
+- created by compiler at compile time
+- single vtable per class (shared among all instances!)
 - Contains entry for each virtual function accessible by the class and stores pointer to its (most specific) definition

 **Example**

-- V-table of B: points to the local definition of functions since they are the most specific from B's point of view
 - V-table of B:
+  - points to the local definition of functions since they are the most specific from B's point of view

+- V-table of C:
   - `bar` points to `C::bar` since it overrides `B::bar`
   - `qux` still points to `B::qux` since it was not overridden